 BactoBox gives a here-and-now representation of the rehydration process

-The charts below shows the data from the rehydration test in PSD and MRS. The left chart shows the intact cell concentration measured by BactoBox for the first ~2 hours.
+The charts below show the data from the rehydration test in PSD and MRS. The left chart shows the intact cell concentration measured by BactoBox for the first ~2 hours.
 With the peptone (black curve) the intact cell concentration drops over time showing that the bacterial membranes are not stabilized properly in PSD.
-On the other hand, with MRS (violet curve), the bacterial concentration increases within the first ~30 minutes of rehydration.
-This indicates that the powder dissolution is not complete after the first 2 minutes of aggressive bead beating and that it is necessary to wait ~30 minutes before plating the sample as otherwise the bacterial concentration would be underestimated.
+On the other hand, with MRS (violet curve), the intact cell concentration increases within the first ~30 minutes of rehydration.
+The total particle concentration is relatively constant in this time frame (results not shown).
+When the impedance data are inspected in detail, the bacterial populations shift slightly, but consistently towards more conductive properties, i.e. into the intact cell range.
+The size of the object is also increasing (results not shown).
+We interpret this as an initial swelling (wake-up) of metabolically dormant freeze-dried bacterial within the first 30 min.
+To get reliable results it is important to wait ~30 minutes before BactoBox analysis otherwise the bacterial concentration would be underestimated.
 For example, 5 minutes after the aggressive bead beating, the bacterial concentration would still only be 40% of the correct value.

 BactoBox gives fast and reliable insights into the dissolution of the freeze-dried bacterial powders and shows that MRS medium protects lactic acid bacteria much better than peptone/salt diluent (PSD).
 Left chart represent the intact cell concentrations (ICC) as a function of rehydration time, while the chart on the right represents the intact cell concentration divided by the measured concentration of total particles.
 Time zero indicates the time where aggressive bead beating was initiated.